Stan Zimmerman

 Stan Zimmerman is an American television producer, director and screenwriter.
-Zimmerman has written for many television series including The Golden Girls, Roseanne and Gilmore Girls and the 1996 feature film A Very Brady Sequel.
+Zimmerman has been a scriptwriter for such television series as The Golden Girls, Roseanne and Gilmore Girls and the 1996 feature film A Very Brady Sequel.
 Zimmerman is also the creator and executive producer of the sitcom Rita Rocks.

 Career

-Zimmerman directed the music video for the pop band Whore's Mascara's song "All I Want".
-The song was nominated for 3 Pill Awards, including Best Video and Best Director, and had a cameo appearance by Laverne Cox.
-Other television writing credits include Brothers, Just Our Luck, George Burns Comedy Week, Hooperman, Something Wilder, Secs & EXECS, Fame, and Wanda at Large.
+Zimmerman directed the music video for the song "All I Want" by pop band Whore's Mascara.
+The song was nominated for three Pill Awards, including Best Video and Best Director, and had a cameo appearance by Laverne Cox.
+Other television writing credits include Brothers, Just Our Luck, George Burns Comedy Week, Hooperman, Something Wilder, Fame, and Wanda at Large.

-In theater, Zimmerman directed "Gemini" (Celebration Theatre), "Spike Heels" (Actors Circle Theatre), "A Tuna Christmas" (Theater Asylum), "Entertaining Mr Sloane" (The Actors Company Theatre), "Blink & You Might Miss Me" (Theatre Asylum), "Daughter Of" (3 Clubs Lounge), "Warm Cheese" (Studio C), "Synthesis" (Dorie Theatre), "Pledge" (McCadden Place Theatre), "Pinata" (Lounge Theatre).
-He directed and co-wrote, in collaboration with Christian McLaughlin, the critical acclaimed "Meet & Greet" (Elephant Space), "Yes, Virginia" (Studio C) and the workshop productions of "It's On!", the TV theme song musical (Falcon Theatre, NYMF).
-He conceived and directed "Suicide Notes: In Their Own Words" (Theatre Asylum).
+In theater, Zimmerman directed "Gemini" (Celebration Theatre), "Spike Heels" (Actors Circle Theatre), "A Tuna Christmas" (Theater Asylum), "Entertaining Mr Sloane" (The Actors Company Theatre), "Blink & You Might Miss Me" (Theatre Asylum), "Daughter Of" (3 Clubs Lounge), "Warm Cheese" (Studio C), "Synthesis" (Dorie Theatre), "Pledge" (McCadden Place Theatre, Dorie Theatre), "Pinata" (Lounge Theatre) and a revival of Justin Tanner's "Heartbreak Help" (Dorie Theatre), starring Tony winner Marissa Jaret Winokur, Melissa Peterman, Teresa Ganzel and Sarah Gilman.
+He directed and co-wrote, in collaboration with Christian McLaughlin, "Meet & Greet" (Elephant Space), "Yes, Virginia" (Studio C, Dorie Theatre, Judson Theatre Company), "Have A Good One" (Dorie Theatre) and the workshop productions of "It's On!", the TV theme song musical (Falcon Theatre, NYMF).

+He created and has been acting in Right Before I Go., his suicide awareness play.
+He's been performing it across America with high school and college students, alongside such actors as Virginia Madsen, Hill Harper, Vanessa Williams.
+Zimmerman has also directed nine iterations of his LatinX version of '"The Diary of Anne Frank"'.

-Stan also appeared on Bravo's Situation: Comedy reality show, as TV host/showrunner.
+Zimmerman appeared on Bravo's Situation: Comedy reality show, as TV host/showrunner.
 The show is produced by Sean Hayes.
-Together with Berg, he also wrote the first The Brady Bunch Movie, though not credited, and rewrote the TV movie Annie for American Broadcasting Company.
+Together with Berg, he also wroteThe Brady Bunch Movie, though not credited, and rewrote the TV movie Annie for ABC.

+In 2023, Zimmerman and Berg co-wrote the movie Ladies of the '80s: A Divas Christmas, starring Loni Anderson, Morgan Fairchild, Linda Gray, Donna Mills, and Nicollette Sheridan.
+In 2024, Indigo River Publishing released Zimmerman's memoir, "The Girls: From Golden to Gilmore".